 Workshops and Trainings*

-This is a 1.5 hour program; 95% experiential.
+This is a 1.5 hour program; 100% experiential.

 Singing has been proven to effect relaxation and mood changes and is a valuable instrument for management of stress, anxiety and pain in medical and psychological settings as well as in daily life.
-Voicework provides a vibrational massage to the body from inside which renews the natural flow of energy.
+Vocal work provides a vibrational massage to the body from inside which renews the natural flow of energy.
 Physical and emotional blocks, manifested through years of stagnation, can be released, restoring and enhancing flexibility.
 Singing through emotional states creates a tangible, audible resonance, which then has the potential for movement (change) and creative expression.
 Research shows that specific neurological areas are stimulated by vocal vibrations, increasing the capacity for concentration, sensory perception, balance, and relaxation.
 When the entire body is integrated in this process of singing, the vibration can stimulate normal brain functioning, developmental processes, social interaction, emotional balance, and an overall sense of well-being.

 This is a 8 hour to 2-3 day, program; 80% experiential.

 Singing is a powerful and effective music therapy tool.
 Through singing, we enter into the integrative process of expression and the interactive process of communication.
 The experience of singing can be essential for a client’s process and it is also fundamental for the therapist’s professional development.
 The therapist who sings in therapy sessions needs to be aware about the effect and the impact of the voice.
-The focus of this workshop is on dialogue, communication, and the nuances of acoustic symbols and multicultural influences that are inherent in authentic human sounds.
+The focus of this workshop is on dialogue, communication, and the nuances of acoustic symbols that are inherent in authentic human sounds.

 Participants will experience a sequence of vocal exercises that can promote proficiency, will sing alone and with others to enhance sensitivity to how the voice impacts human relationships on many levels, will develop skill and freedom to use the body and voice in improvisation to communicate effectively with the client.
 Important for this practice are: developing awareness of the body as an instrument; experiencing the differences between forced and free voices; discovering not-beautiful voices and their effects; listening; practicing client situations through vocal partner work.